irimitenkan/picam2ctrl/README.md

 - In Home Assistant go to
   * add integration
   * from the list, search and select “MJPEG IP Camera”
-  * in MPEG-URL field enter
+  * in MJPEG-URL field enter

   ```
   http://< YOUR_RASPI_ADDRESS >:< CONFIGURED_HTTP_PORT>/stream.mjpg